 Popular vloggers usually have highly engaged and loyal subscribers that look forward to their next video.
 They are often perceived as industry experts and trusted sources of information.
 This type of collaboration you can still do even if your business doesn’t have a prescence on YouTube.

-Product based business are the most successful here, especially with unboxing videos and ones where products are tried out and reviewed on screen.
+Product based businesses are the most successful here, especially with unboxing videos and ones where products are tried out and reviewed on screen.

-Similar to vloggers podcasters usually have an audience of avid listeners, the key here is its all about the conversation.
-So you’ll want to have a more informal chat to the host, you could talk about about the problems that your products and services solve.
+Similar to vloggers podcasters usually have an audience of avid listeners, the key here is it’s all about the conversation.
+So you’ll want to have a more informal chat with the host, you could talk about the problems that your products and services solve.
 You’ll want to avoid it sounding like a really long sales pitch!

-Another particularly successful approach is to get in touch with other small business owners and brands that serves the same audience but that is not a direct competitor.
-For example a startup company that makes organic dog food could collaborate with a handmade dog collar maker and essentially share eachothers audiences.
+Another particularly successful approach is to get in touch with other small business owners and brands that serve the same audience but that is not a direct competitor.
+For example, a startup company that makes organic dog food could collaborate with a handmade dog collar maker and essentially share each others audiences.

 If you’ve found this useful, I’d love for you to get in touch and ultimately help you with your online marketing more effectively.